joelmrcdo/joelmrcdo.github.io/README.md

 # Trading Blog

 This project hosts a simple trading blog built with [Jekyll](https://jekyllrb.com/) and served through GitHub Pages.
 It aims to share trading ideas and Python examples through notebooks and posts.
+The site uses the `jekyll-theme-minimal` theme for a clean layout.

 ## Project Goals